IamtheuserJO/rubenclicker_betaversion/README.md

 <ul>
   <li>Autoclicker.
 This will lead to a permanent ban.</li>
-  <li>Hold down enter-key to upgrade fast.
-This will lead to a week long ban.</li>
   <li>If you have a question about if something is cheat, please dm me.
 A method can be cheat even if it isn't in this list.</li>
 </ul>